 If an accident or injury is the result of alcohol sales to the customer, the dram shops may be held liable.
 However, there are limits to the amount of compensation that the victim can receive.
 Generally, one cannot sue a dram shop for pain and suffering and other non-economic damages.
 If you are a victim of a drunken driving accident, read our article about what to do after you have been hit by a drunk driver in Georgia.

 If you are a victim of a DUI accident inGeorgia, you need legal representation.
-For an experiencedFayettevilleinjury lawyer, contact the Law Offices of Shane Smith.
+For an experiencedFayettevilleinjury lawyer, contact Shane Smith Law.
 His team will give your case the attention it deserves.
 Call them today at (404) 513-5415.